penguineer/systools/dehydrated/README.md

 ## Usage

-Currently dehydrated is assumed at `/usr/local/bin/dehydrated` with it's configuration in `/usr/local/etc/dehydrated`.
-If you have a different setup, you need to adapt the scripts accordingly.
+Currently dehydrated is assumed at `/usr/local/bin/dehydrated` with it's domain configuration in `/usr/local/etc/dehydrated/domains.txt`.
+If you have a different setup, please adapt the scripts accordingly.

 ### dehy-wrap.sh

 Configuration (so far) is in the script itself if necessary.

-When an integer command-line argument is provided, the script will output its result if it has more lines than this number states.
+The script calculates the number of "idle" (i.e. nothing needs to be done) output lines based on the number of entries in your `domains.txt` configuration.

 ### dehy-check.sh